anandr781/SpringCloudGateway/README.md

 # SpringCloudGateway -- This is purely experimental and meant to be random playarea
-A minimal API Gateway implementation with Spring Cloud.
+A minimal API Gateway implementation with Spring Cloud. -- This is purely experimental and meant to be random playarea

 ### API Gateway concerns are as follows :